oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Suggested milestones**:

-1. Full spec for the revised coding interaction.
-This should include a complete backend specification, frontend design, examples of use and tests.
+1. Finish the spec for the revised coding interaction; this should include a complete backend specification, frontend design, examples of use and tests.
 Ask creators for feedback on the spec, and what additional features they would like in the code interaction.
+Create some initial prototypes and try these out with users.
-2. Frontend completed and launched; at least one exploration integrates this interaction.
+2. Fully implement and launch the new coding interaction.
+At least one exploration should make use of this interaction in a non-trivial way.
-3. Further project of your choice based on exploration creators' feedback.
+3. Conduct a further project of your choice based on exploration creators' feedback.
 This may be the stretch goal mentioned above, or something else.

 **Notes**:
 - The proposal should include at least one idea for the project in the 3rd milestone.
-- For the frontend, the most important parts are how to present the interface for the creators, i.e. how should creators specify test cases?
-- Can creators specify test cases in addition to matching parts of the code?
+- For the frontend, the most important part to explain is how to present the interface for the creators.
+E.g., how should creators specify test cases?
+Can they do so in addition to matching parts of the code?
 - Should learners be able to see the test cases that their code failed on?

 ## Site-wide ACL refactor